tier4/driving_log_replayer_v2/README.md

-# log_evaluator for ROS 2 Autoware.Universe
+# driving_log_replayer_v2 for ROS 2 Autoware.Universe

-log_evaluator is a ROS package that evaluates the functionality of Autoware.Universe
+driving_log_replayer_v2 is a ROS package that evaluates the functionality of Autoware.Universe

 ## Requirements